A Kuwaiti oil tanker burns in Dubai's port. Iran's attack threatens global energy stability just as markets crave certainty.

 “Physical attacks on tankers reintroduce volatility that trading algorithms cannot easily price.”

-Why It Matters Financial markets operate as complex systems where disruptions in one sector propagate rapidly to others. **The attack on a fully laden oil tanker** isn't merely an isolated energy event; it's a shock that will reverberate across multiple asset classes.
+Financial markets operate as complex systems where disruptions in one sector propagate rapidly to others. isn't merely an isolated energy event; it's a shock that will reverberate across multiple asset classes.
 Oil prices, already sensitive to any supply disruption, will likely face immediate upward pressure.
 This comes in a year when the Federal Reserve and other central banks maintain restrictive policies to control inflation.